-This course is a study of the characteristics, operation, and function of business in the global market.
+This course is a study of the characteristics, operation, and function of business in the global market of the 1990's.
 The following topics are included in the course; political economy, political culture, international trade and investment, the global monetary system, and management and business structures for the international business environment.
 Prerequisites: MAN1030 or MAN2021 Lecture Hours: 40; Lab Hours: 0